-Any health care changes agreed to by the Patrol Deputies (including, without limitation, changes in employee contribution rates or copays, plan changes, and/or plan redesign)
+Any health care changes agreed to by the Patrol Deputies (including, without limitation, changes in employee contribution rates or copays, plan changes, and/or plan redesign) will be effective for the Association at the same time that they become effective for the Patrol Deputies unit ("Deputy Sheriff's Guild").

-will be effective for the Association at the same time that they become effective for the Patrol Deputies unit ("Deputy Sheriff's Guild").
+- 1. 2023 Medical Insurance: For coverage effective January 1, 2023, the County's and the employee's contributions towards medical, dental and life insurance will be as provided in the Deputy Sheriff's Guild agreement and as follows: - a.
+Medical Plans Offered: The options of medical plans offered to employees will be as follows:

-- 1. Medical Insurance: For coverage effective January 1, 2022, the County's and the employee's contributions towards medical, dental and life insurance will be as provided in the Deputy Sheriff's Guild agreement and as follows: - a.
-Medical Plans Offered: The options of medical plans offered to employees will be as follows: - (1) Premera PPO Plan 1 #1037245 - (2) Kaiser #12432 - b.
+- (1) Kitsap County Deputy Sheriffs PPO - (2) Kitsap County Deputy Sheriffs HMO - b.
 Medical Insurance Contributions: Employee contribution rates shall be the same as employee contribution rates for the Deputy Sheriff's Guild. - 2.
-Double Coverage: County employees may have double coverage under county-sponsored medical plans. - 3.
-Waiver of Medical Coverage: Regular, full-time employees who provide proof of alternate medical coverage may waive the coverage through Kitsap County's sponsored medical plans and for that waiver, receive a one hundred fifty dollar (\$150.00) per month waiver-incentive payment; however, such payment will be subject to employment taxes.
-Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan.
+Medical Insurance: For coverage beginning January 1, 2024, medical plans offered and the County's and the employee's contributions towards medical, dental and life insurance will be the same as provided to members of the Deputy Sheriff's Guild. - 3.
+Double Coverage: Employees may not enroll twice, both as an employee and a dependent, if eligible to do so. - 4.
+Waiver of Medical Coverage: Regular, full-time employees who provide proof of alternate medical coverage may waive coverage through Kitsap County's sponsored medical plans and for that waiver, receive a one hundred fifty dollar (\$150.00) per month waiver-incentive payment; however, such payment will be subject to employment taxes.
+Regular, full-time employees are not eligible for waiver incentives if covered as a spouse/domestic partner on a County-sponsored medical plan.
+Full-time employees who waive coverage to participate in Medicare are not eligible to receive the waiver incentive pursuant to 42 CFR Section 411.103.

-4. Dental Insurance
+5. Dental Insurance